Dr. Gindi

 Dr. Gindi (born 1965) is a German contemporary sculptor.
 Her work focuses on the infinity of human existence.
 Dr. Gindi lives and works in Switzerland.

-Early life and education
+Education

-Dr. Gindi was born in Hanover to parents of German and Egyptian origin.
 After studying medicine in Budapest and Berlin she obtained her doctoral degree from the Free University of Berlin.
 She worked as a medical doctor in various countries.
 She later turned to sculpture and studied at the Florence Academy of Art.

 Artistic career

 Dr. Gindi's Egyptian heritage has been often reflected in some of her early works like "Transfigured Immortality".
 Over the course of her career, Dr. Gindi's creative process has evolved from her individual experiences to broader questions of the human condition.

 Dr. Gindi has had several exhibitions globally, including shows in Switzerland, Italy, Spain, Germany, France, United States and China.
 She is a member of the US National Sculpture Society and the Portrait Society of America.
 Gindi was selected for the 2021 Figurativas Painting and Sculpture Competition of the European Museum of Modern Art in Barcelona and the National Sculpture Society's 2022 Annual Awards Exhibition at Brookgreen Gardens in South Carolina.